kadena-io/pact/docs/en/pact-reference.md

 ### Modrefs and Polymorphism

-Modrefs provide polymorphism for use cases like this with an emphasis on interoperability.
+Modrefs provide polymorphism for use cases like the example above with an emphasis on interoperability.
 A modref is specified with one or more interfaces, allowing for values of that modref to reference modules that implement those interfaces.